sjbrown/misc_work/genesis/rules.md

 When all players have chosen, the cards are revealed simultaneously.
 Then the effects (if any) are executed.

-Players may discuss a plan before looking at their drawn Event card, but can not disclose the title or effects of any gained Event cards.
+Players may discuss a plan before choosing an Event card, but can not disclose the title or effects of any gained Event cards.

 If a "Chill" card is played, it has no effect to execute, unless all three